 An excellent infotainment system and standard sat nav: when it first launched in 2001, BMW’s iDrive infotainment system came in for a lot of criticism, as buyers struggled to get to grips with what it did and how it worked.
 Since then, our expectations have changed, and the latest version of iDrive is one of the better systems on the market.
 It may have more options than you actually need, but the iDrive setup features an intuitive and quick user experience, a sophisticated control wheel and a crystal-clear screen.
 BMW’s decision to fit all of its cars with Apple CarPlay is welcome too, as older models were not compatible.

 Anything else to know?

-BMW had to give way to Audi in our 2019 Driver Power customer satisfaction survey, with a 25th-place result out of 30 carmakers, which is a disappointing result for a brand with such a strong image.
-Like many carmakers, BMW is turning to turbocharging in a bid to meet CO2 emissions and fuel-economy targets.
+BMW had to give way to Audi in our 2020 Driver Power customer satisfaction survey, with a 27th-place result out of 30 carmakers, which is a disappointing result for a brand with such a strong image.
+Like many carmakers, BMW has turned to turbocharging in a bid to meet CO2 emissions and fuel-economy targets.
 That’s not so much of an issue for some manufacturers, but it means BMW’s famously smooth non-turbocharged six-cylinder have all been replaced by turbocharged versions, which aren’t as characterful but are far more powerful and efficient.
 The three-year/unlimited-mileage warranty all BMWs come with is decent if not exceptional.

 Most exclusive model: the BMW i8 is truly innovative.
 It’s a radical-looking plug-in hybrid sports car that can go from 0-62mph in 4.4 seconds, yet emits just 42g/km of CO2 thanks to its small (but powerful) petrol engine and electric motor combination.
 The rear seats are a token effort, though, and at almost £30,000 more than a Porsche 911, exclusivity is guaranteed.